 The photoelectric effect played important roles in the development of quantum physics in the 20th century as it provided experimental evidence that light is made of particles that we call photons and carry quanta of the light energy proportional to light frequency.

 Practically, the photoelectric effect has also been used to make various optoelectronic devices, such as photosensitive electrical switches—where the blocking or unblocking of a light beam shining on a metal turns off or on an electrical current due to the absence or presence of photoelectrons.
 This is commonly used in many mechanical-position sensors (for example opening or closing of a door that unblocks or blocks a light beam).

+Disclosures:

+Acknowledgements:

+References: